Yellow River Marsh Preserve State Park

 Yellow River Marsh Preserve State Park is a Florida State Park located on Garcon Point, south of Milton, in northwestern Florida.
+The Yellow River (Pensacola Bay) begins in Alabama and flows into Pensacola Bay.

 A small parking area, gazebo, and public access point are located on Dickerson City Road.
 Located on County Road 191, approximately one mile north of the intersection with County Road 281, and along both sides of the highway on Blackwater Bay.

 Recreational Activities

 The park has such amenities as birding, hiking, picnicking and wildlife viewing.

 Park Fees

 There are no entrance fees associated with this park.